Keyfactor/adoption-and-enablement-examples/AdoptionStrategies/README.md

 - Access to the Keyfactor Command Web UI with administrative privileges.
 - Workflow definition files (typically in JSON format) exported from another environment or provided by Keyfactor.
-- The appropriate permissions to manage workflows.
+- Appropriate permissions to manage workflows.

 ---